Hounfor/The-Big-Deal-Add-On/README.md

 – In the third mission of the RTTJ episode, the settings of one of the reinforcement lances were slightly changed.

 – Changed the description of the mod to better represent what players will need to complete the campaign.

+Version 1.2.2

+– Added a technical tag TBD_ronin for all new ronins as requested by Mister Grim.
+Unfortunately, the tag will only appear automatically for pilots if you haven’t hired them yet.

+– Fixed a typo in one of the objectives of the first mission of the MMRNR episode.

+– Added emblem Clan Storm Kitty in two versions.
+It’s just a joke, but it looks good.
+Thanks lordruthermore for the idea.

+– In the final conversation of the RTTJ episode, one phrase was replaced.
+It looked illogical due to a translation error.

 # FAQ:
 – I installed this mod and it doesn't work!